fedorzajac/Sinatra_Rspec_Capybara/README.md

 $ bundle init
 # This will create Gemfile.
 Open it with editor and fill in rspec and capybara
 $ bundle
+$ rspec --init # this will create the spec dir
 # After all files are created:
 $ rspec
 .